 Community recovery capital

 Community recovery capital includes all the resources available to you in your community if you need them.
 These might include a continuum of addiction treatment resources, accessible and diverse mutual aid programs, community support institutions, such as clubs or alumni associations, and sustained recovery support, such as employee programs, drug courts, and recovery community organizations.
 More broadly, community capital also includes your community’s attitudes towards addiction and treatment, especially efforts to reduce the stigma associated with addiction and support people in recovery.

 The more forms of recovery capital you acquire, the more resilient you will be in the face of recovery’s inevitable setbacks.
 These setbacks include lack of motivation, life stress, interpersonal conflict, and peer pressure.
 Since recovery capital operates on different levels you have more options for dealing with different challenges.

-Success in recovery depends on building as much recover capital as possible as quickly as possible, which can be challenging.
-A personal recovery assistant can help with many aspects of transition from treatment to daily life, including building recovery capital.
+Success in recovery depends on building as much recovery capital as possible as quickly as possible, which can be challenging.
+A personal recovery assistant can help with many aspects of the transition from treatment to daily life, including building recovery capital.